 If a statutory notice is not complied with the Council may prosecute the landlord under Housing Act 2004.
 If the need is urgent the Council can arrange for the required works to be carried out by Council appointed contractors, with the costs being charged to the landlord.

-If you wish the Council to investigate a health and safety hazard in, or arising from, a private rented property you must download and complete either:
+If you wish the Council to investigate a health and safety hazard in, or arising from, a private rented property you can report a private housing problem online or download and complete either:

 Completed forms should be returned to firstname.lastname@example.org.